google/docsy/userguide/content/en/docs/adding-content/feedback.md

-  You can configure your project's analytics ID by setting either the top-level `googleAnalytics` config parameter or `services.googleAnalytics.id`. **Do not define both** otherwise can result in [unexpected behavior][].
+  You can configure your project's analytics ID by setting either the top-level `googleAnalytics` config parameter or `services.googleAnalytics.id`. **Do not define both,** otherwise this can result in [unexpected behavior][].
 For details, see [Is services.googleAnalytics.id an alias for googleAnalytics][alias-discussion].

   [alias-discussion]: https://discourse.gohugo.io/t/config-is-services-googleanalytics-id-an-alias-for-googleanalytics/39469